 Annual salary increases are effective at the beginning of each fiscal year.
-The recommended annual salary increase for July 1, 2016 was 3.0%, which is based on a survey of the Canadian market for executives in the comparator groups listed above, in the "Benchmarking" section.
+The recommended annual salary increase for July 1, 2017 was 3.0%, which is based on a survey of the Canadian market for executives in the comparator groups listed above, in the "Benchmarking" section.
 The actual salary increases, if any, vary depending on individual performance ratings against the performance management process results, which include operational and strategic objectives, development goals and demonstration of company values.
 These have been set and agreed at the beginning of each fiscal year.

 Messrs.
-O'Driscoll, Sanchez and Kouchnir were given a 2.0%, 5.0% and 1.5% annual increase respectively in 2016 based on targeted salary increases within their home country and performance.
+O'Driscoll and Sanchez were given a 2.75% and 3.5% annual increase respectively in 2017 based on targeted salary increases within their home country and performance.
 Messrs.
-Holub and Valencia were each given a 2.75% and 2.0% increase respectively, based on performance.
+Valencia and Cote were each given a 3.0% increase, based on performance.
+Ms. Martin joined the Corporation in September 2017, as Vice President, Marketing and therefore was not eligible for an annual increase.